PreMarket Prep Stock Of The Day: Expedia Group

 For those who don't have the time to tune in live or listen to the podcast, Benzinga will highlight one stock that merits further discussion.
 This analysis is not a buy or sell recommendation.

-As a result of the coronavirus crisis and the corresponding stay at home orders being instituted worldwide, traders and investors have turned to day trading to supplement lost income or to pass the day.
+As a result of the coronavirus crisis and the corresponding stay-at-home orders being instituted worldwide, traders and investors have turned to day trading to supplement lost income or to pass the day.
 Many of those novice traders are getting roasted in shares of Expedia Group Inc (NASDAQ: EXPE), making it the PreMarket Prep Stock of the Day.

 The Catalyst For Expedia's After-Hours, Premarket Rallies

-In search of trading ideas, these novice investors are tuned into CNBC's "Closing Bell" for trading ideas.
+In search of trading ideas, these novice investors may be tuned into CNBC's "Closing Bell" for trading ideas.
 On Wednesday’s show, Josh Brown, who said he does not have a position in the issue, made some positive comments on Expedia following its abysmal first-quarter report.
 After the close, the company reported a first-quarter loss of $1.83 per share against a Street expectation of a $1.04-per-share loss.

 Sales of $2.2 billion missed the $2.29-billion estimate.